 In September 2018 Lamothe took part in Basel Cities Public Art Program in Buenos Aires curated by Cecilia Alemani.

-She has exhibited in numerous venues internationally including Place: Contingencies of Use, CGAC, Santiago de Compostela, 2017; Free function, Steve Turner LA, Los Angeles; My Buenos Aires, La Maison Rouge-Fondation Antoine de Galbert, Paris, 2015; Nouvelles Vagues, Palais de Tokyo-Galerie Alberta Pane, Paris, 2013; Doble penetración, Torcuato Di Tella University, Buenos Aires, 2011; Fluiten in het donker, De Appel Arts Centre, Amsterdam, 2011; Arte in Loco, Da Maré Museum, Rio de Janeiro, 2010; Vertical hole, Punch Gallery, Seattle; Violencias, Museo del Barrio, New York, 2008.
+She has exhibited in numerous venues internationally including: Contingencies of Use, CGAC, Santiago de Compostela, Spain (2017); Free function, Steve Turner LA, Los Angeles (2016); My Buenos Aires, La Maison Rouge-Fondation Antoine de Galbert, Paris (2015); Nouvelles Vagues, Palais de Tokyo-Galerie Alberta Pane, Paris (2013); Doble penetración, Torcuato Di Tella University, Buenos Aires (2011); Fluiten in het donker, De Appel Arts Centre, Amsterdam (2011); Arte in Loco, Da Maré Museum, Rio de Janeiro (2010); Vertical hole, Punch Gallery, Seattle; Violencias, Museo del Barrio, New York (2008).

 Moreover, she showed her work in the 11th Lyon Biennial (with Une terrible beauté est née); in 5th Berlin Biennial; in 3rd Montevideo Biennial; and in a satellite exhibition on the occasion of the 7th edition of Göteborg International Biennial for Contemporary Art, in Sweden.

-Among her recent solo shows we can enumerate: Mutation, Galerie Alberta Pane, Paris; Ensayos de Abertura, Ruth Benzacar Gallery, Buenos Aires; Metasbilad, Prisma KH, Buenos Aires, 2016; Patio de la fuente, Centro Cultural Recoleta, Buenos Aires, 2016; Bidimensional Bisagra at Haroldo Conti Center, Buenos Aires, 2015; Prueba de tensión, Ruth Benzacar Gallery, Buenos Aires; The Function of Form, Galerie Alberta Pane, Paris, both in 2014 and Contacto at The Museum of Modern Art, Buenos Aires, Argentina in 2013.
+Among her recent solo shows we can enumerate: Beca Creación 2018, curated by Rosa Aiello, Casa de Victoria Ocampo, Buenos Aires, Argentina (2019); Mutation, Galerie Alberta Pane, Paris; Ensayos de Abertura, Ruth Benzacar Gallery, Buenos Aires; Metasbilad, Prisma KH, Buenos Aires (2016); Patio de la fuente, Centro Cultural Recoleta, Buenos Aires (2016); Bidimensional Bisagra at Haroldo Conti Center, Buenos Aires (2015); Prueba de tensión, Ruth Benzacar Gallery, Buenos Aires; The Function of Form, Galerie Alberta Pane, Paris, both in 2014 and Contacto at The Museum of Modern Art, Buenos Aires, Argentina in 2013.

 In 2019 she exposed at Casa de Victoria Ocampo, Buenos Aires, Argentina, Steve Turner Gallery, Los Angeles, USA, Museo de arte moderno, Buenos Aires, Argentina and in the context of CTM Festival, Berlin, Germany.